HOW CAN YOGA CHANGE YOUR LIFE

 How can yoga change your life?
 The only way in which yoga can be truly transformational is if we sustain a regular and reflective practice.This is the challenge we all face.

 We all think our problems or daily duties are unique, and that if we only had more time we would practice!
 The truth is that if we make a start, however small, the time for practice will appear.

 I see amazing examples of change through yoga.
 I see it in the eyes of my students, especially those on teacher training, for when they truly engage with their practice the transformation shines through.
 The change in their lives is inspiring, as new possibilities open before them.
 This may result in a new relationship, a growing sense of the bigger picture, and how we are all personally responsible for change and evolvement collectively.
 This leads us to question such things as eating meat and fish, for without personal transformation then collective transformation cannot happen.

-Alternatively, when students aren’t fully engaging with their practice, or just go through the motions the results can be detrimental.
-The student may still be able to perform gymnastics, which on the surface will to some look impressive, the problem can then be we become fixated on the outward appearance, which in my experience can lead us up a blind alley.
-How we look on camera becomes our goal, not on how we act in our lives.
-This will lead us away from yoga into blind commercialism, although we may not even be aware of it and we will defend our position.
+Alternatively, when students aren’t fully engaging with their practice, and just going through the motions the results can be detrimental.
+The student may still be able to perform gymnastics, but then be we become fixated on the outward appearance, which ensnares us in the eternal cycle of birth and death .